-Although steaming is always an option of cooking green beans, I chose to blanch my green beans today.
+Although steaming is always an option for cooking green beans, I chose to blanch my green beans today.

 Blanching, instead of steaming, quickly cooks and tenderizes the green beans, followed by an ice water bath that stops cooking and any further color change.